How Does Lemon Water Help in Weight Loss

-We will examine the science behind lemon water’s ability to aid in weight reduction in this article, along with tips for adding it to your diet.
+We will examine the science behind lemon water’s ability to reduce weight in this article and tips for adding it to your diet.
 So, read on to learn more about the benefits of lemon water for weight loss!

 Water and Thermogenesis: How it works?

 Thermogenesis is the procedure through which the body generates heat and expels calories.
 Drinking water, especially cold water, can increase thermogenesis and boost metabolism.
 This is because the body needs to work to warm the water to body temperature, burning calories.
 The amount of calories burned through thermogenesis from drinking water is relatively small.
-However, it can still make a difference in overall weight loss efforts and other healthy habits.
-(2) Additionally, drinking water regularly might aid in hunger suppression, making it simpler to adhere to a diet low in calories.
+However, it can still affect weight loss efforts and other healthy habits.
+[2] Additionally, drinking water regularly might aid in hunger suppression, making it simpler to adhere to a diet low in calories.

 So, incorporating water into your diet, especially cold water, can be a simple and effective way to support weight loss goals by boosting thermogenesis and metabolism.